 There should be no surprise here.
 The Bose Soundlink 3 sounds great.
 The entire response is smooth, not consistent with the hyped sound of trendy speakers.
 The sound here is rich and pure.

 However, engineering choices aren’t too far off.
-The speaker still houses two passive radiators for bass, relieving some of the low end pressure from the drivers.
+The speaker still houses two passive radiators for bass, relieving some of the low-end pressure from the drivers.
 The bass is full and punches through, but it’s not the focal point like it is on the JBL.

 Instead, the bass feels refined.
 The punch is there, but not so much so as to sacrifice the clarity of

 The biggest difference is in the midrange.
-Instead of having the valley type sound of the JBL, this speaker has a smooth midrange.
+Instead of having the valley-type sound of the JBL, this speaker has a smooth midrange.
 It’s much more present than the JBLs, in a way that is more natural.
 This is the real high point of the sound.

-The Soundlink 3 has it’s own share of problems, but that’s to be expected.
+The Soundlink 3 has its own share of problems, but that’s to be expected.
 The standout points are in the look, thoughtful features, and smooth midrange.

 However, the design feels dated.
 The lack of integration with smartphones really draws back the experience.
 Again, it feels like Bose opted for form over function.

 So, there’s a question.
 What speaker is better for you?
 Ultimately, that comes down to your needs.
-Both sound great, with the Bose edging slightly out with a more defined mid range.
+Both sound great, with the Bose edging slightly out with a more defined mid-range.
 Really though, you couldn’t go wrong in the audio department with either of the speakers.

 For me, the Bose makes more sense.
-I don’t have a need to throw my speaker around or expose it to the elements.
+I don’t need to throw my speaker around or expose it to the elements.
 The beautiful finish is complimentary to me equating audio devices to pieces of furniture.